Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 little tricky.
 It's been so long since I've done this route that that I'd forgotten that.

-The river had flooded the portage in spots but the trail bed was good, so we just sloshed through the water.
+The river had flooded the portage in spots but the trail bed was firm, so we just sloshed through the water.

 In another "it's been a long time", I had forgotten about the short portage that